Teaching Students to Create an Online Personal Branding Strategy: Personal Brand Exercise for Students

 My Public Relations Class Participated in the Ketchum Mindfire Challenge.
 Here’s How It Helped.

-Last semester, my Principles of PR class had the opportunity to participate in the Ketchum Mindfire Challenge for the first time.
+This post may contain affiliate links.
+Please read my disclosure for details.
+Public Relations Class Activities with the Ketchum Mindfire Challenge Last semester, my Principles of PR class had the opportunity to participate in the Ketchum Mindfire Challenge for the first time.
+The program was a great learning experience for students and a ton of […]

 Continue reading My Public Relations Class Participated in the Ketchum Mindfire Challenge.
 Here’s How It Helped.